A-MAIN/Project-CookGood/README.md

 Project-CookGood is a simple java project that IO's external files into a readable format within it, and later on be inspired by the infamous Nintendo DS Game, "Cooking Guide: Can't Decide What to Eat?".

 ## Usage
-included with the project's source code is a pre-made .jar executable and sample recipe files, for now you can open a command line on the folder you installed it and use the following command to open a file:
+included with every release is a pre-made .jar executable and sample recipe files, for now you can open a command line on the folder you installed it and use the following command to open a file:
 ```bash
 java -jar CookGood.jar sample.reci
 ```